Skip to content

 Is National Guardian Life a Good Insurance Company

-Diversified Insurance Brokers evaluates insurers for safety, product fit, and long-term reliability.
-If you’re asking, “Is National Guardian a good insurance company?” the answer for many families planning for extended care is yes—National Guardian Life Insurance Company (NGL) is a long-standing carrier best known for traditional long-term care (LTC), including Lifetime Benefit options and limited-pay designs such as Single-Pay and 10-Pay.
-Below we cover company focus, product highlights, pros & cons, and who NGL may be a good fit for.
+Is National Guardian a Good Insurance Company?
+Diversified Insurance Brokers evaluates insurers for safety, product fit, and long-term reliability—because “good” only matters if the contract actually solves the problem you’re planning for.
+If you’re asking, “Is National Guardian a good insurance company?” the answer for many families planning for extended care is yes.
+National Guardian Life Insurance Company (NGL) is a long-standing carrier best known for traditional long-term care (LTC), including designs that can be structured for long benefit periods (including Lifetime Benefit style planning) and limited-pay premium options such as Single-Pay and 10-Pay.

 Compare NGL Long-Term Care Options

-We’ll price Single-Pay, 10-Pay, and Lifetime Benefit designs and show side-by-side options.
+We’ll price Single-Pay, 10-Pay, and longer-duration benefit designs and show side-by-side options based on your age, health history, and goals.

 Request an LTC Quote